How Biden's new order to halt asylum at the US border is supposed to work

 Associated Press

-SAN DIEGO (AP) — President Joe Biden on Tuesday unveiled a halt to asylum processing at the U.S. border with Mexico when illegal entries reach a threshold that he deems excessive.
+SAN DIEGO (AP) — President Joe Biden on Tuesday ordered a halt to asylum processing at the U.S. border with Mexico when illegal entries reach a threshold deemed excessive.

 The measure takes effect immediately because the new policy is triggered when arrests for illegal entry reach 2,500.
 About 4,000 people already are entering the U.S. each day.
 It was a major policy shift on a critical election-year issue that’s exposed Biden to Republican criticism over an unprecedented surge in new arrivals in an election year.